Skip to main content

 Lifestyle interventions excel at influencing the cellular environment that supports healthy gene expression.
 For instance, reducing oxidative stress through diet can protect DNA and cellular machinery.
 Exercise can trigger beneficial epigenetic modifications.
 These are powerful systemic effects.
 They do not, however, activate the estrogen receptor with the same specificity and potency as estrogen itself.

 They cannot replicate the full, dual-spectrum of genomic and non-genomic signals that the vascular system was designed to receive for decades.
 This mechanistic gap is the source of residual risk.
-Lifestyle alone may not be sufficient to fully compensate for the loss of this intricate signaling system, particularly in individuals with a genetic predisposition to or other compounding risk factors.
+Lifestyle alone may not be sufficient to fully compensate for the loss of this intricate signaling system, particularly in individuals with a genetic predisposition to cardiovascular disease or other compounding risk factors.

 Molecular Pathway Primary Hormonal Influence (Estrogen) Influence of Lifestyle Intervention Level of Mitigation